 What do you observe when you hear “American food”?
-Hamburgers and hot dogs may additionally come to thoughts for many of us; however, these are truly immigrant ingredients, brought right here from throughout the ocean and calibrated to shape their new surroundings.
+Hamburgers and hot dogs may additionally come to thoughts for many of us; however, these are truly immigrant ingredients, brought from throughout the ocean and calibrated to shape their new surroundings.

-Real American food pre-dates the trans-Atlantic migration waves and this united states of America’s founding through pretty a long measure.
+Real American food pre-dates the trans-Atlantic migration waves, and this United States of America’s founding through pretty a long measure.

 In Michigan, we can look to the food and traditions of the Ojibwe, the Fox and Sauk, the Menominee, the Miami, and the Potawatomi for an idea of what indigenous delicacies look like.